AuroraDysis/KerrP2P/README.md

 We added a polished Python `.ipynb` notebook for computing the primary image of a point source moving along a continuous trajectory.
 The current notebook uses a circular orbit as the working example, while the same continuation-and-fallback strategy can be easily adapted to other source trajectories.

 <img align="right" width="52%" src="examples/primary_image_solver/test_01_primary_image.png" alt="primary-image example">

-The notebook initializes the primary image with an all-branch `(r_c, log10|d|)` sweep over the eight `(nu_r, nu_theta, sign(d))` branch choices.
-It then moves the source point along the orbit and solves for the corresponding `(lambda, q)` image parameters at each orbital phase, using the previous phase's result as the initial guess.
+The notebook initializes the primary image with an all-branch <code>(r_c, log10|d|)<code> sweep over the eight <code>(nu_r, nu_theta, sign(d))<code> branch choices.
+It then moves the source point along the orbit and solves for the corresponding <code>(lambda, q)<code> image parameters at each orbital phase, using the previous phase's result as the initial guess.
 If continuation fails or appears to jump to a different image branch, the solver tries branch-sign changes, local perturbations, and finally an all-branch sweep fallback if necessary.
-The primary branch is selected and guarded using `n_half`.
+The primary branch is selected and guarded using <code>n_half<code>.

 <br clear="right">

 Notebook in `examples/primary_image_solver`, with a detailed technical notes `.md` document for developers or AI agents.